JRubalcaba/jrubalcaba.github.io/index.md

 image:
   feature: lakemontana.jpg
 ---
-I am a postdoc interested in combining theory and data to understand the physiological and behavioural mechanisms determining broad patterns in macroecology and the responses of organisms to climate change.
+I am a postdoc interested in combining theory and data to understand the physiological and behavioural mechanisms that determine global biodiversity patterns and organismal responses to climate change.
 Currently I am a Marie-Curie fellow working with <a href="http://jennsunday.weebly.com/"> Jennifer Sunday </a> in McGill University (Montreal).

 <div class="grid">
     <div class="column12">